Okanjo/okanjo-docs/docs/Stores.md

 :   `int` Media image ID to use for the store banner image.
 Target media image must belong to the seller.
 `zip`
 :   `string (10)` The zip code the store is located in.
+`okanjo_url`
+:   `string (20)` The requested Okanjo vanity URL.
 `website_url`
 :   `string (255)` The URL of the store’s web presence.
-Protocol must be HTTP or HTTPS.
+Protocol scheme must be included and be either HTTP or HTTPS.
+E.g. https://okanjo.com
 `facebook_url`
 :   `string (255)` The URL of the store’s Facebook presence.
-Protocol must be HTTP or HTTPS and domain must end in facebook.com.
+E.g. facebook.com/userorpagename
 `twitter_url`
 :   `string (255)` The URL of the store’s twitter presence.
-Protocol must be HTTP or HTTPS and domain must end in twitter.com.
-`okanjo_url`
-:   `string (20)` The requested Okanjo vanity URL.
+E.g. twitter.com/handlename
 `payout_preference`
 :   `string enum` Nullable.
 The store’s payout preference.
 See [PayoutPreference](Constants.html#PayoutPreference).
 `balanced_account_uri`
 :   `string` The URI of the tokenized Balanced Payments bank account URI to use as the default payout method.
 Used when adding or switching bank accounts.
 `payout_type`
 :   `string enum` Used when adding a new bank account.
 The type of bank account information being attached.
-One of `bank_business` or `bank_personal`
+One of `bank_business` or `bank_personal`.
+Used with `balanced_account_uri`.
 `payout_business_name`
 :   `string (255)` Used when adding a new bank account.
 The name of the business associated with the bank account.
 Required for `bank_business` type.
+Used with `balanced_account_uri`.
 `payout_business_ein`
 :   `string (32)` Used when adding a new bank account.
 The IRS EIN number of the business associated with the bank account.
 Required for `bank_business` type.
+Used with `balanced_account_uri`.
 `payout_first_name`
 :   `string (255)` Used when adding a new bank account.
 The first name of the person associated with the bank account.
+Used with `balanced_account_uri`.
 `payout_last_name`
 :   `string (255)` Used when adding a new bank account.
 The last name of the person associated with the bank account.
+Used with `balanced_account_uri`.
 `payout_address1`
 :   `string (255)` Used when adding a new bank account.
 The street address of the business or person associated with the bank account.
+Used with `balanced_account_uri`.
 `payout_address2`
 :   `string (255)` Used when adding a new bank account.
 Optional building, unit, apartment number or secondary address component.
+Used with `balanced_account_uri`.
 `payout_city`
 :   `string (255)` Used when adding a new bank account.
 The city of the business or person associated with the bank account.
+Used with `balanced_account_uri`.
 `payout_state`
 :   `string (2)` Used when adding a new bank account.
 The state code of the business or person associated with the bank account.
+Used with `balanced_account_uri`.
 `payout_postal`
 :   `string (10)` Used when adding a new bank account.
 The postal code of the business or person associated with the bank account.
+Used with `balanced_account_uri`.
 `payout_country`
 :   `string (2)` Used when adding a new bank account.
 The country code of the business or person associated with the bank account.
+Used with `balanced_account_uri`.
 `payout_phone`
 :   `string (20)` Used when adding a new bank account.
 The phone number of the business or person associated with the bank account.
+Used with `balanced_account_uri`.
 `balanced_card_uri`
-:   `string` The URI of the tokenized Balanced Payments payment card URI to use as the default payment method.
+:   `string` **†** The URI of the tokenized Balanced Payments payment card URI to use as the default payment method.
 Used when adding or switching payment cards.
 `promo_code`
 :   `string` Adds a promotion code to the store's active subscription.
 Must be a valid promotional code for the plan or the request will be rejected.

-> ** Note: Providing the `balanced_card_uri` field will cause the subscription to be renewed immediately, if the subscription is past-due or requires payment to activate.**
+> ** † Note: Providing the `balanced_card_uri` field will cause the subscription to be renewed immediately, if the subscription is past-due or requires payment to activate.**

 ### Returns